20095949-mateus-campos/programming-ca2/README.md

 sudo systemctl start programming-ca2 && \
 sudo systemctl reload nginx
 ```
-At this stage, it should be possible to open the application at http://\<replace-with-aws-ec2-ipv4-address\> on a web browser.
-Note that since no SSL certificates were added to the server, the application cannot be reached over HTTPS.
-Manually changing the URL to HTTP may be required if the browser defaults to HTTPS (most do).
+The application can now be opened at http://\<replace-with-aws-ec2-ipv4-address\> on a web browser (HTTP only; no SSL).

-Alternatively, for convenience, simply run the shell script below, which will execute all the commands above automatically:
+Alternatively, simply run the commands below, which will execute all the commands above automatically (same as user data):

 ```
 git clone https://github.com/20095949-mateus-campos/programming-ca2.git && \